Angelus of St. Francis Mason: Works

-Mason displayed industry in both original composition and the compilation of devotional manuals.
+Mason wrote a number of original works, in addition to compiling devotional manuals.
 The latter include his Sacrarium privilegiorum quorundam Seraphico P. S. Francisco ... indultorum (Douai, 1636), a guide to the indulgences granted to members of the Franciscan Order.
-He later wrote the Manuale Tertii Ordinis S. Francisci(Douai, 1643), a commentary and meditations on the Rule of the Third Order of St. Francis, in which he gives guidance to Franciscan tertiaries on their way of life.
+He later wrote the Manuale Tertii Ordinis S. Francisci (Douai, 1643), a commentary and meditations on the Rule of the Third Order of St. Francis, in which he gives guidance to Franciscan tertiaries on their way of life.
 This he soon translated into English as The Rule of Penance of the Seraphical Father St. Francis (Douai, 1644).

 Among his historical writings are "Certamen Seraphicum Provinciae Angliae pro Sancta Dei Ecclesia" (Douai, 1649), a review of distinguished English Franciscan martyrs and polemical writers, and "Apologia pro Scoto Anglo" (Douai, 1656).
 The last-named work has for its main scope the establishment (against John Colgan) of the thesis that Duns Scotus was not a Scotsman, but an Englishman.

 His Liturgical Discourse of the Holy Sacrifice of the Mass (s.
-1, 1670, dedicated to Henry, Lord Arundell of Wardour, "Master of the Horse to our late Queen Mother Henrietta Maria"), was abridged in the Holy Altar and Sacrifice Explained which Friar Pacificus Baker, O.F.M., published at the request of Bishop James Talbot in London in 1768.
+1, 1670, dedicated to Henry, Lord Arundell of Wardour, "Master of the Horse to our late Queen Mother Henrietta Maria"), was abridged in the Holy Altar and Sacrifice Explained which Pacificus Baker published at the request of Bishop James Talbot in London in 1768.